Siryn: Muir Island

-Theresa moves to Muir Island, home of the research laboratories of Dr. Moira MacTaggert, a longtime ally of Professor Xavier.
+Theresa moves to Muir Island, home of the research laboratories of Moira MacTaggert, a longtime ally of Professor Xavier.
 During an overnight visit to Xavier Institute, Siryn, Kitty Pryde, Illyana Rasputin, and a young Muir Island resident named Amp battle robotic duplicates of the Brotherhood of Evil Mutants after accidentally releasing them from the Danger Room.
 Later in the evening, Siryn gets into a fist fight with Kitty after Amp convinces her that Kitty was trying to sabotage her chances with a young man named Dimitri.
 After the fight is broken up by Wolverine, the girls reconcile and leave on friendly terms.
 She also accompanies Wolverine and Kitty when they are asked by Professor Xavier to act as bodyguards for the mutant pop-star Dazzler.
-Dazzler is impressed with Theresa's rendition of "Amazing Grace", that she asks the young mutant to act as a backing vocalist for her concert.
+Dazzler is impressed with Theresa's rendition of "Amazing Grace" and asks her to act as a backing vocalist for her concert.

 On the island, Siryn starts a romantic relationship with Jamie Madrox.
 This version of Multiple Man is revealed to be one of his many duplicates and not the original Multiple Man, leading to the end of the relationship.
 During this time Siryn and Multiple Man travel to New York City.
 She and Madrox search for two members of the New Mutants: Sunspot and Warlock, who had run away from the school.
 Siryn and Multiple Man find Sunspot and meet the association of street-level mutants known as the Fallen Angels, and they are all transported to Devil Dinosaur's planet.
 They travel to the Coconut Grove, the home planet of the alien Ariel.
 While there, her superhuman powers are neutralized and she is made a captive by Unipar.
 She regains her superhuman powers and returns to Earth.
 She chooses to remain in the Fallen Angels for some time to help reform their criminal members.

 Back on Muir Island, she briefly falls under the mental control of the Shadow King.